Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 1. What is GST in India?

-Goods and Services Tax (GST) represents a significant overhaul of India's indirect tax system.
-This tax, introduced to streamline and unify the taxation of goods and services across the country, replaced several previous taxes such as excise duty, Value Added Tax (VAT), and service tax.
-The Goods and Services Tax Act was enacted by the Indian Parliament on March 29, 2017, and was officially implemented on July 1, 2017.
+The Goods and Services Tax (GST) signifies a monumental change in India's indirect tax system, aiming to integrate and standardize the tax structure for goods and services nationwide.
+It replaced many former taxes such as excise duty, Value Added Tax (VAT), and service tax under the Goods and Services Tax Act, enacted by Parliament on March 29, 2017, and coming into force on July 1, 2017.

 2. Understanding the Goods and Services Tax